alikariminik/Milestone-Project-Two/README.md

   * No errors were returned when passing through the official Jigsaw Validator.
 [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator)

 * JSlint
-  * No errors were returned when passing through the official JSlint Validator.
+  * No major errors were returned when passing through the official JSlint Validator.
 [JSlint Validator](https://www.jslint.com/)

 ## Deployment